luiz-antonio-ck/luiz-antonio-ck/README.md

 # Hi, welcome to my GitHub.
-My name is Luiz Antonio, this GitHub was some training projects to show my abilities with data analytics and PowerBi.
+My name is Luiz Antonio, this GitHub was some training projects to show my abilities with data analytics and Power BI.

 # My projects: